The Days of His Grace

 The Days of His Grace (Hans nådes tid) is a 1960 novel by Swedish writer Eyvind Johnson.
 Set mostly in northern Italy, close to Aquileia, it tells the story of the fate of a Langobard family as their homeland falls under the domination of Charlemagne.
 The major theme running through the book is the way the actions of the various characters are influenced by love, but also the difficulty of adapting to the arbitrary and overbearing power of absolute monarchy.
 The novel, translated into English by Elspeth Harley Schubert and published in 1968, is based somewhat on Charlemagne conquering northern Italy in 775.
 In its introductory remarks, Johnson acknowledges the historical plot, and his altering some dates.
 The central story follows the Lupigis family and the difficult fates they suffer following a rebellion against Emperor Charlemagne.

-The novel received the Nordic Council Literature Prize.
+The novel received critical acclaim and the Nordic Council Literature Prize.
 The Swedish National Encyclopedia states that it was presumably of decisive importance for the Swedish Academy's decision to award Johnson the Nobel Prize for Literature.

+Background

+Eyvind Johnson had been interested in the history of the Langobards since his youth, and had already in 1923 acquired a German translation of Paul the Deacon's Historia Langobardorum.
+Since the 1930s Johnson had plans to write a novel about the times of Charlemagne, but due to other projects this idea was not realised until much later.
+Johnson started writing The Days of his Grace in 1957 and finished it in May 1960.
+Prior to the publication in September 1960, two excerpts from the novel was published in the Swedish literary magazine Bonniers litterära magasin in 1959 and 1960 respectively.